DavidFaget/Combi-CAM/README.md

 TO DO:
 - Add copyright for CERTH team
 - Should we release the weights url?
+NO-> explain that it is propierty of CERTH